 - Evidence-based policing and police-academic partnerships

-Member of the Centre for Criminological Research (CRR) and the Cluster for Research on the Informal Sector and Policy (CRISP).
+Member of the Centre for Criminological Research (CCR) and the Cluster for Research on the Informal Sector and Policy (CRISP).

 Areas of Research Supervision